verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

    This includes objects created by Verrazzano on behalf of the application such as monitoring components.

-1. Delete the application's model (optional)
+1. Delete the application's model (optional).

    ```shell script
    kubectl delete -f ./hello-world-model.yaml